StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Security
 - Typosquatting Checker: On
+- Use secure DNS to specify how to lookup the network adress for websites >
+  - On
-- Use secure DNS to specify how to lookup the network adress for websites > Choose a service provider > NextDNS/Cloudflare or provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)
+  - Choose a service provider > NextDNS/Cloudflare or provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)

   Example: For Quad9, enter https://dns.quad9.net/dns-query